itsDARKSAMA/metaTags/README.md

+# Meta Tags

-echo # Meta Tags 2021
+ Best Meta Tags To Use For Proper SEO In 2021 - by Abdulrahman Al-Majayda